 Yeah.
 I've had chances.
 I take them in stride.
 I blew it at Powell.
-Now that I'm older I've realised I didn't need to hit that guy at the demo.
+Now that I'm older I've realized I didn't need to hit that guy at the demo.
 I could've ran up and just grabbed him and let a few other guys call the cops, but instead I walked up and hit him.
 It wasn't Powell's fault.
 I had a few little issues on the road.
 It wasn't really my fault, both issues, but the way I handled them was not right.
 Now that I'm older, I could have handled both situations that led to me being fired differently.
 I don't really blame Powell.

 You don't blame Powell, but in Made in Venice , Block, the owner of Venice Originals Skateshop, claims that Stacey Peralta signed you to Powell just to keep you on the road so you wouldn't take out any of the other Bones Brigade guys at street contests.
 How do you feel about that?

-I'm honoured by that compliment from Block, but the reason they kept me on the road for so long was Powell had a system back then.
+I'm honored by that compliment from Block, but the reason they kept me on the road for so long was Powell had a system back then.
 They had the number one freestyler, number one vert guys, and the top street skaters in the world with Tommy Guerrero and Mike V. They weren't really holding me back; they were just building my name, which I really believe they were doing.
 Without Powell Peralta's Bones Brigade tour forcing me out on the road everywhere, I wouldn't be as known.
 That's just straight out fact.
-I thank Powell for that, even though they gave me the boot.
+I thank Powell for tha,t even though they gave me the boot.
 The reality in that is, the first fight I got into in Boston, that dude had just smacked Lance Mountain, and when I was walking up, he was getting ready to hit me.
 I just happened to be a little quicker.
 The Disneyland incident... that wasn't my fault.